script-fu/script-fu.github.io/_posts/2023-03-17-IsolateSelection.md

 The plug-ins should appear in the Tools menu.

 To download [**isolateSelected.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/isolateSelected/isolateSelected.scm) and [**exitIsolation.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/exitIsolation/exitIsolation.scm)...

-...follow the link, right click, Save As...
+...follow the link, right click the page, Save as isolateSelected.scm, in a folder called isolateSelected, in a Gimp plug-ins location.
+In Linux, set the file to be executable.

 ```scheme
 #!/usr/bin/env gimp-script-fu-interpreter-3.0